 So you're looking for a new rabbit?
 Awesome!
 But unfortunately, there's a chance you could stumble into a bad purchase.
-Most breeders are kind, helpful, and knowledgeable, and breed for the best reasons.
-But there are some who are just out to make quick $$$ with no intention of improving the rabbits they breed.
+Many breeders are kind, helpful, and knowledgeable, and breed for the best reasons.
+But there are even more who are just out to make quick cash with no intention of improving the rabbits they breed.

 Here are some red flags to look out for.
 Please consider these when shopping for your next rabbit:

-This is a big red flag.
-Possibly the biggest of all.
-Not being an ARBA member (or equivalent registry in other countries) means that the breeder is not breeding for any specific goal.
-Their rabbits are not being bred to the Standard of Perfection, and without the Standard of Perfection, what on Earth can you breed for?
-HOWEVER...being a member of ARBA doesn't automatically make the breeder responsible.
+Not being an ARBA member (or equivalent registry in other countries) means that the breeder is not breeding for any specific goal or purpose beyond just making more rabbits.
+Registering with their breed club is also an essential - breed clubs are a wealth of information as well as holding national shows and breeder rankings.
+However, being a member of ARBA and/or their breed club doesn't automatically make the breeder responsible.
 There are plenty of bad breeders who register with ARBA.
-Basically, NOT being registered with ARBA makes it very likely that they are just pet breeders.
+Basically, not being registered with ARBA makes it very likely that they are just backyard breeders.

 4. The breeder doesn't ever go to rabbit shows.